 So, what markets are heating up for community solar?
 And which states can we expect to take the plunge next?

-- IL, ME, MD, and NJ are four relatively new community solar states expecting substantial growth soon.
+- IL, ME, MN, MD, and NJ are five community solar states expecting substantial growth.

 - A few states have recently passed community solar legislation, a trend that will continue.